Fdawgs/yh-fhir-listeners/docs/worklogs/fhir_endpoints.md

 SSL/HTTPS support is not available out of the box and there was no apparent way to add an API key requirement to the listener.
 A [Node.js application using the Express framework, running as a Windows service](https://github.com/Fdawgs/ydh-authentication-service), was developed and deployed to provide this.

-## Known data quality issues

--   Unable to provide SNOMED codes for allergies and intolerances in AllergyIntolerance resources due to these being free text inputs in TrakCare
--   Unable to provide DocumentReference resources as these are held in Patient Centre, not TrakCare (this can be potentially be revisited when the new Patient Centre is in place)
--   Discharge/end dates for outpatient Encounter resources are not provided due to poor data quality.
-Staff in outpatients misuse these input fields in TrakCare to mark when “all admin has been completed for that outpatient encounter” and not when the encounter actually finished
--   Unable to provide Condition resources as conditions are held in SimpleCode, not TrakCare
--   Unable to provide SNOMED codes for religious affiliation for patient demographics due to these not being in TrakCare (to revisit)
--   Sizeable number of patient records without postcodes
--   Unable to provide clinician contact details for Encounter resources due to the following:
-    -   In TrakCare a care provider has a mobile number field against them, but it is rarely populated
-    -   There is not an internal contact number field in TrakCare
-    -   If you want to reach say, a gynaecology consultant, you need to manually search a list on YDH’s intranet for their secretary’s extension number, and there is no indication as to how current the list is
-    -   Teams do not have contact number